Stewart86/speed-coding-challenge-calculator/README.md

 ## Result

-In total, minus all the breaks, I took 4 hours and 56 minutes to complete
+In total, deducted all the breaks, I took 4 hours and 56 minutes to complete

 ## Available Scripts